 - Cut stakes from long, upright branches taken off the parent plant.
 Typically, lives stakes should be between 18 and 24 inches long and at least three-eighths of an inch in diameter.
 Follow the guidelines suggested in the ethics of plant collection (below).

-- Remove the leaves and small branches from the stakes as soon as possible after cutting them, to keep the stakes from drying out.
+- Remove the leaves and small branches from the stakes as soon as possible after cutting them to keep the stakes from drying out.

 - Plant your stakes within 24 hours for best results.
 In the meantime, keep them moist or wet in buckets or wet burlap sacks.
-On hot days, keep them in the shade until you plant them.
+On hot days, please keep them in the shade until you plant them.

-- Soak or dip the bottom ends of cuttings in a solution of plant rooting hormone before planting to speed up growth (you don’t need to use rooting hormone for most willows or red osier dogwood.
+- Soak or dip the bottom ends of cuttings in a solution of plant rooting hormone before planting to speed up growth.
+(You don’t need to use rooting hormone for most willows or red osier dogwood.
 These species have incipient root buds ready to go and will root immediately.)

 - Drive stakes into the ground with a rubber mallet to avoid damaging them.
 Use a planting bar or length of rebar to start the hole in hard soils.

 - Use long stakes at least one-half inch in diameter when planting in riprap (rocks).
 The longer, thicker stakes will survive heating and drying better than smaller diameter cuttings.

 - Use longer stakes and leave one foot sticking above the ground if the stake will be shaded by surrounding vegetation.
 If a willow stake gets too much shade, it will drop its new leaves and die.
 If the area you are planting will be heavily shaded, use a more shade-tolerant riparian species such as salmonberry.
 Bear in mind.
 However, that salmonberry stems dry out more quickly.

 - Keep the whips!
 (The slender twigs snipped off during stake cutting.)
 Whips will grow if planted in very moist areas at the edges of streams and wetlands.
 Push them into the ground as far as they will go without breaking.